10 to Transform

 Currently, armed police officers respond to 911 calls in every situation.
 But so many of us carry the trauma of our communities being harmed by the police when we ask for help.
 Not everyone is safe in the presence of police.
 Calling 911 is not an option for all of us.
 Too often, we have to manage crises and respond to harm on our own.

-This June, the City of Durham has an opportunity to transfer 10% of the Durham Police Department (DPD) personnel budget into a new Department of Community Safety.
-Right now, there are roughly 60 vacancies in DPD—over 10% of total police staff.
+This June, the City of Durham has an opportunity to transfer 10% of police officer positions in the Durham Police Department (DPD) into a new Department of Community Safety.
+Right now, there are roughly 60 vacancies in officer positions—over 10% of total officer positions.
 We are calling on the City Council to transfer those vacant positions to a new Department of Community Safety and hire unarmed professionals to respond to some of our 911 calls: social workers, mental health professionals, people who are trained in de-escalating conflict, people who will provide care when we most need it.

 ON THE COUNTY LEVEL: